Post-reduction inference for confidence sets of models: Extensions to other settings

 Inversion of $\varphi_{W}(z)$ gives the density function

 where $\Re(\cdot)$ denotes the real part of a complex number.
 Voldoire et al.~(2024) suggest a procedure for obtaining samples from \eqref{eqVoldoire}.
 By comparing observed values of $W$ to the tails of this sampling-based distribution, adequacy of the model can be assessed.
 This requires the logistic standard deviation $\tau$ in \eqref{eqCF} to be replaced by a consistent estimate, as in \S \ref{secRandomisation}.
-Ideally, the integral \eqref{eqVoldoire} might instead be approximated analytically, as sampling-based approaches are prohibitively expensive in terms of computation for reasons mentioned earlier.
+Ideally, \eqref{eqVoldoire} would admit a tractable analytic approximation, as direct sampling is computationally prohibitive for the reasons noted earlier.